Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Results and discussion

 Figure~\ref{fig:meps} illustrates the predicted MEPs for a vacancy migration to its $1NN$ site in both bulk Ni and bulk Ni$_3$Al systems using DFT, MTP, and EAM methods.
 It is evident that the MTP potential aligns well with the DFT predictions, whereas the EAM potential overestimates all the migration energy barriers as compared to DFT.
 However, the EAM-predicted migration energy barrier of a Ni vacancy is 1.195 eV, which is closer to the experimental values (see Table~\ref{tab:pointdefects}).
 This is because the EAM potential developed by Mishin~\cite{purjapunDevelopmentInteratomicPotential2009} was obtained by deliberately fitting the migration energy barrier.
 Overall, the DFT-predicted migration energy barrier of a vacancy in Ni is greater than that in Ni$_3$Al, indicating a faster vacancy diffusion in Ni$_3$Al.

-We also computed the binding and formation energies of tri-vacancies in both Ni and Ni$_3$Al systems using DFT, MTP, and EAM methods.
-In the case of tri-vacancies in Ni, we meticulously analyzed 144 potential symmetrically nonequivalent configurations within a $3\times3\times3$ supercell.
-For the tri-vacancies in Ni$_3$Al, we extensively explored a total of 280 energetically non-degenerate configurations within a $3\times3\times3$ supercell.
+We also computed the binding and formation energies of trivacancies in both Ni and Ni$_3$Al systems using DFT, MTP, and EAM methods.
+In the case of trivacancies in Ni, we meticulously analyzed 144 potential symmetrically nonequivalent configurations within a $3\times3\times3$ supercell.
+For the trivacancies in Ni$_3$Al, we extensively explored a total of 280 energetically nondegenerate configurations within a $3\times3\times3$ supercell.
 The results are compiled in Fig.~\ref{fig:trivac}.
 One can see that the MTP potential is able to capture the overall trend observed in the DFT results.
-In the case of tri-vacancies in Ni, the MTP potential correctly predicted the energetically most favorable tri-vacancies, which form a triangle in the \{111\} plane.
-The second energetically most stable tri-vacancies forming a line along the $\langle111\rangle$ direction were also accurately reproduced by MTP.
-The least favorable tri-vacancies were found to form a line the $\langle001\rangle$ direction.
-In the case of tri-vacancies in Ni$_3$Al, the developed MTP potential was also capable of accurately predicting the most and least favorable configurations.
-Nevertheless, given the accuracy of the MTP model, distinguishing the relative stability of the two tri-vacancies becomes highly challenging when their formation energy difference is less than 0.03 eV.
-This discrepancy contributes to variations in the relative stability of different tri-vacancies between the MTP and DFT predictions.
-It is also notable that the current MTP potential exhibits a larger error for tri-vacancies that involve Al vacancies, which is likely due to insufficient sampling of phase space encompassing the Al vacancies.
-This underscores the need for improving the training set in the future work.
-In contrast to the MTP potential, the EAM potential can only correctly predict the energetically most favorable configuration of tri-vacancies and typically shows a larger deviation with the DFT results.
+In the case of trivacancies in Ni, the MTP potential correctly predicted the energetically most favorable trivacancies, which form a triangle in the \{111\} plane.
+The second energetically most stable trivacancies forming a line along the $\langle111\rangle$ direction were also accurately reproduced by MTP.
+The least favorable trivacancies were found to form a line the $\langle001\rangle$ direction.
+In the case of trivacancies in Ni$_3$Al, the developed MTP potential was also capable of accurately predicting the most and least favorable configurations.
+Nevertheless, given the accuracy of the MTP model, distinguishing the relative stability of the two trivacancies becomes highly challenging when their formation energy difference is less than 0.03 eV.
+This discrepancy contributes to variations in the relative stability of different trivacancies between the MTP and DFT predictions.
+It is also notable that the current MTP potential exhibits a larger error for trivacancies that involve Al vacancies, which is likely due to insufficient sampling of phase space encompassing the Al vacancies.
+This underscores the need for improving the training set in future work.
+In contrast to the MTP potential, the EAM potential can only correctly predict the energetically most favorable configuration of trivacancies and typically shows a larger deviation with the DFT results.

 Furthermore, we evaluated formation energies of vacancies at the Ni-Ni$_3$Al interface boundary.
 As depicted in Fig.~\ref{fig:infvac}, all the three (DFT, MTP, and EAM) methods predict that the Ni vacancy at the site 1 is the most favorable.
 The MTP potential can effectively reproduce the DFT-derived relative stability of various vacancies, while the EAM potential significantly overestimates the formation energies.
 Again, within the accuracy, the current MTP struggles to correctly determine the order of stabilities for the vacancies at sites 2 and 3.